diodechain/website/lp/collab_g5.md

     No cloud storage, no tracking, no leaks.

     Use coupon code **PRIVACY4FAMILY** for a free trial upgrade to the Group plan.
-The Group plan adds the ability to have multiple channels, private invitation codes, admin roles, <a href="/pricing">and more</a>.
+The Group plan adds the ability to have multiple channels, private drives, admin roles, and more.

   buttons:
   - title: Reclaim your privacy in 3 easy steps